sveltejs/svelte/documentation/docs/07-misc/04-custom-elements.md

 ...
 ```

+> [!NOTE] While Typescript is supported in the `extend` function is subject to the same limitations of the script tags: you need to set `lang="ts"` on one of the scripts AND you can only use [erasable syntax](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly) in it.

 ## Caveats and limitations

 Custom elements can be a useful way to package components for consumption in a non-Svelte app, as they will work with vanilla HTML and JavaScript as well as [most frameworks](https://custom-elements-everywhere.com/).
 There are, however, some important differences to be aware of: